march23/kawaii_storage/README.md

 # kawaii_storage
-this is a node.js server to read/update a default storage
+this is a node.js server to read/update a default storage file